 Craft Production → Mass Production → Lean Production,

-Whether you’re running operations in banking, insurance, healthcare, HR, or a back-office shared services team, you’re living inside a production system—whether you know it or not.
-The classics—craft production → mass production → lean—aren’t just manufacturing history.
-They’re active operating models in services today, each with trade-offs across quality, cost, and throughput.
+If you work in banking, insurance, healthcare, HR, or a shared services team, you’re part of a production system, whether you know it or not.
+Models like craft production, mass production, and lean aren’t just for manufacturing; they’re still used in services today, each balancing quality, cost, and speed in different ways.

-Craft Production in Services: High Skill, High Quality—Limited Scale
+Craft in Services: High Skill, High Quality, Limited Scale

 • Work performed end-to-end by a single skilled worker or small team.